AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 >[!IMPORTANT]
   >
-  >Once upgraded to the [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html), the **Retries** settings in Campaign are ignored.
-The **[!UICONTROL Retry period]** (minimum delay between retries) and the **[!UICONTROL Max. number of retries]** (how many retries should be performed the day after the send is started) are managed by the Enhanced MTA, based on how well an IP is performing both historically and currently at a given domain.
+  >The minimum delay between retries and the maximum number of retries to be performed are now managed by the Adobe Campaign Enhanced MTA, based on how well an IP is performing both historically and currently at a given domain.
+The Campaign **Retries** settings (**[!UICONTROL Retry period]** and **[!UICONTROL Max. number of retries]**) will be ignored.

 <!--This section indicates how many retries should be performed the day after the send is started ( **[!UICONTROL Max. number of retries]** ) and the minimum delay between retries ( **[!UICONTROL Retry period]** ).